rheamane/clinic-check-in-system/README.md

    Cards:
    1. Number of patients in waitlist
-   2. Total new patients
+   2. New patients in waitlist
-   3. Password of the day
+   3. Password of the day (editable)

 ### `/doctor/settings`
 1. Set info